Guide

 Gifting an asset is a CGT disposal

-When you gift an asset — whether property, shares, crypto or any other chargeable asset — HMRC treats the gift as if you had sold the asset at its open market value on the date it was given.
-Any gain between your original acquisition cost (plus any acquisition costs) and that market value is a chargeable gain.
+Gift an asset — property, shares, crypto or anything else chargeable — and HMRC treats it as a disposal at open market value on the date it was given.
+Any gain between your original acquisition cost and that market value is a chargeable gain.

-The fact that you receive no money for the gift makes no difference.
-CGT is based on the market value at the time of disposal, not the consideration actually received.
+Receiving nothing for the gift makes no difference.
+CGT is based on the market value at disposal, not what you actually received.

 Gifts to a spouse or civil partner — no gain/no loss

-Transfers between spouses or civil partners who are living together are treated as no gain/no loss transfers.
+Transfers between spouses or civil partners living together are treated as no gain/no loss.
 No CGT arises on the gift itself.
-Instead, the recipient is treated as having acquired the asset at the donor's original cost and acquisition date.
+The recipient is treated as having acquired the asset at the donor's original cost and acquisition date.

-This means CGT is simply deferred — it crystallises when the recipient eventually sells.
-It does not disappear permanently.
+CGT is deferred, not cancelled.
+It crystallises when the recipient eventually sells.
 The rule only applies to spouses and civil partners who are not separated.
 Transfers to cohabiting partners who are not married or in a civil partnership are treated at market value.

 Gifts to charity

 Gifts to qualifying UK charities are exempt from CGT.
 No gain arises regardless of how much the asset has appreciated.
-The charity also pays no CGT when it eventually sells the asset (charities are exempt from CGT in their own right).
-This makes gifting appreciated assets to charity significantly more tax-efficient than selling them and donating the cash proceeds.
+And the charity pays no CGT when it eventually sells (charities are exempt from CGT in their own right).
+Gifting appreciated assets to charity is significantly more tax-efficient than selling and donating the cash.

 Gifts to children and other family members

-Gifts to adult children, other relatives or friends are treated at market value on the date of the gift.
-The donor pays CGT on any gain above the £3,000 annual exempt amount.
-The recipient's base cost is set at the market value used in the donor's CGT calculation — not at the donor's original cost.
+Gifts to adult children, relatives or friends are treated at market value on the date of the gift.
+You pay CGT on any gain above the £3,000 AEA.
+The recipient's base cost is set at the market value used in your CGT calculation — not your original cost.

-There is no CGT relief simply because the recipient is a family member (other than a spouse/civil partner).
-Gifts to minor children of assets other than cash can also attract anti-avoidance rules in certain circumstances.
+Being a family member does not trigger any CGT relief.
+Gifts to minor children of non-cash assets can also attract anti-avoidance rules in certain circumstances.

 Gift Hold-Over Relief

-Gift Hold-Over Relief allows the CGT on a gift to be deferred until the recipient eventually sells the asset.
-Both the donor and recipient must jointly elect for the relief.
+Gift Hold-Over Relief defers the CGT on a gift until the recipient eventually sells.
+Both donor and recipient must jointly elect for the relief.
 It is available for:

-When hold-over relief is claimed, the recipient takes the donor's original base cost — so the gain is held over, not eliminated.
+When hold-over relief is claimed, the recipient takes the donor's original base cost.
+The gain is deferred, not cancelled.
 The recipient will pay CGT on a larger gain when they eventually sell.

 Hold-Over Relief is not available for most gifts of investment property or listed shares to individuals.